newbpydev/mcp-diagnostics-extension/src/test/README.md

 - **Breakpoints** in VS Code debugger
 - **Test isolation** to identify specific failures
 - **Mock inspection** to verify call patterns

----

-*Our comprehensive testing strategy ensures the extension is reliable, maintainable, and performs well across all supported scenarios.*